TheGreatestAtlas/LanRebuilder/README.md

 -> 99 .lan files (i.e. all) from the game KnightShift/Polanie 2/Once Upon a Knight - test result 100%,<br>
 -> 106 .lan files (i.e. all) from the game KnightShift II Curse of Souls/Polanie 3 - test result 100%,<br>
 -> 4 .lan files (i.e. all) from the game Earth 2160 - test result 20%,<br>
-    - The low result is caused by three encrypted .lan files, and the only .lan file that can be opened contains additional entries that my program does not yet support.
+    - The low result is caused by three encrypted .lan files, and the only .lan file that can be opened contains additional entries that my program does not yet support.<br>
 -> 9 .lan files (i.e. all) from the game Two Worlds - test result 22%<br>
-    - The low result is caused by additional entries that my program does not yet support.
+    - The low result is caused by additional entries that my program does not yet support.<br>